-- Service availability: All year except August - Office: Anglo-American University, Letenská 1 room 312 (two doors down from the Library) - Contact: counseling@aauni.edu
+- Service availability: All year except August - Office: Anglo-American University, Letenská 5 room TBD - Contact: counseling@aauni.edu

 It is strongly recommended to arrange appointments by email.
 Alternatively, you can make appointments in person or drop in during Open Hours on Tuesdays between 9:00 AM-12:00 PM or 1:00 PM-5:00 PM.